 Fig. 2.
-The study-activity model shows examples of teaching and work methods that are applied at university colleges in general.
+The study activity model shows examples of teaching and work methods that are applied at university colleges in general.

-Study activities, to be determined for every individual course taught within the bachelor-degree programme, will be set out in a plan to which the student will have access from University College Absalon's digital platform (i.e. Fronter) prior to the commencement of the course programme.
+Study activities, to be determined for every individual course taught within the bachelor-degree programme, will be set out in a plan to which the student will have access from University College Absalons learning management system prior to the commencement of the course programme.
 Examples of teaching and working methods related to the Bachelor programme in Engineering are: